YNU-NakataLab/jUCS/README.md

 It allows running experiments on classification datasets to compare the performance of these systems.

 ## Background: UCS, Fuzzy-UCS, and Theoretical Foundations
-### What are UCS and Fuzzy-UCS?
+### What are UCS and Fuzzy-UCS? <!-- omit in toc -->
-UCS and Fuzzy-UCS are both types of [Learning Classifier Systems](https://en.wikipedia.org/wiki/Learning_classifier_system) (LCSs) <sup><a id="ref6"></a>[[6]](#6)</sup> designed for classification tasks.
+UCS and Fuzzy-UCS are both types of [Learning Classifier Systems](https://en.wikipedia.org/wiki/Learning_classifier_system) (LCSs) <sup><a id="ref6"></a>[[6]](#6)</sup>, a family of evolutionary rule-based machine learning algorithms.

-UCS (sUpervised Classifier System) is a Michigan-style LCS specifically designed for supervised learning tasks.
+UCS (sUpervised Classifier System) is a Michigan-style LCS specifically designed for classification tasks.
 It evolves a population of rules using an evolutionary algorithm and evaluates their accuracy online.
 UCS learns from a training dataset or incrementally from a stream of examples, adjusting rule quality estimates and applying a genetic algorithm to create new promising rules.

 Fuzzy-UCS (sUpervised Fuzzy-Classifier System) is a Michigan-style Learning Fuzzy-Classifier System (LFCS) <sup><a id="ref1"></a>[[7]](#7)</sup>, an extension of UCS that introduces a linguistic fuzzy representation of rules to improve interpretability while maintaining similar performance and generalization capabilities.
 It replaces the interval-based representation of UCS with linguistic fuzzy rules, where each input variable is represented by a disjunction of linguistic terms.
 Fuzzy-UCS aims to evolve a set of maximally general and accurate fuzzy rules that cover the entire input space.

-### Brief Algorithm of Fuzzy-UCS
+### Brief Algorithm of Fuzzy-UCS <!-- omit in toc -->

 <img src="fig/fuzzyucs.png" width="600">